The Bulletin – NALS of Philadelphia’s Quarterly Publication

 The ALP exam is designed for newer/entry-level legal secretaries and covers the general duties performed by legal secretaries.
 This four-hour, three-part exam covers the areas of written communications, office procedures and legal knowledge, ethics, human relations, and judgment.
 Successful completion entitles the individual to use the title “Certified ALP” after their name in written communications.

-The PLS certification recognizes experienced legal support staff who have mastered the skills of the profession.
+The PLS/CLP certification recognizes experienced legal support staff who have mastered the skills of the profession.
 Successful completion of the exam entitles the individual to use the title “Certified PLS” after their name in written communication.
 Those candidates meeting the NALS requirements for the national PLS certification examination usually organize a study group to prepare for the exam administrated in March or September.
 NALS also offers online study groups.

 Professional Paralegal Certification (PP®)